How to Configure Smart Mesh in Nebula – Setup, Monitoring, and Troubleshooting

 mceclip0.png

-Enabling Downlink on AP-2 means that AP-4 cannot mesh to AP-2.
+Enabling Downlink on AP-2 means that AP-4 cannot mesh with AP-2.

 To deactivate the Downlink, go to: